ModelOriented/pyCeterisParibus/README.md

 ## Examples
 Below we present use cases on two well-known datasets - Titanic and Iris.
 More examples e.g. for regression problems might be found [here](examples) and in jupyter notebooks [here](jupyter-notebooks).

+Note, that in order to run the examples you need to install extra requirements from `requirements-dev.txt`.

 ## Use case - Titanic survival
 We demonstrate Ceteris Paribus Plots using the well-known Titanic dataset.
 In this problem, we examine the chance of survival for Titanic passengers.